"Give me the candles, give me the candles" - what is the meaning and origin of the Hokkaido song "Rousoku-mouri" (Raising Candles)?|Domingo

 Hokkaido

-Tanabata in Hokkaido is divided into regions where it is celebrated on July 7, according to the lunar calendar, and regions where it is celebrated on August 7, according to the new calendar.
-On Tanabata Day, children in Hakodate change into yukata (summer kimono) and sing songs with paper lanterns while receiving sweets from adults.
-The song they sing is a little eccentric: "Let the candles go out, let the candles go out, let the candles go out.
-It is similar to the Halloween song "Trick or Treat!
-The role is similar to that of Halloween's "Trick or Treat!
+Tanabata in Hokkaido is divided into areas where it is celebrated on July 7th, which is based on the old calendar, and areas where it is celebrated on August 7th, which is based on the new calendar, but Tanabata in southern Hokkaido and Hakodate is celebrated on July 7th.
+On Tanabata day, children in Hakodate dress up in yukata robes, hold lanterns and sing songs while receiving sweets from adults.
+The song they sing at that time is a little unusual, "Bring out the candles, bring them out."
+It has a similar role to Halloween's "Trick or treat!".

-It used to be practiced in many parts of Hokkaido, but it is gradually declining...
+It was once held in various parts of Hokkaido, but has gradually decreased...

-According to "Hokkaido Nenchu Gyoretsu (Annual Events in Hokkaido)" written by Masako Odajima, as of 1996, the "Candle Festival" was being held in all regions throughout the prefecture.
-However, as the years went by, the number of areas that held this event gradually decreased, and now it is more commonly known as a custom that continues in Hakodate.
+According to Masako Odashima's "Hokkaido Annual Events," as of 1996, "candle-grabbing" was taking place in every region throughout Hokkaido.
+However, as the years passed, the number of regions that carried it out gradually decreased, and now it is mostly known as a custom that continues mainly in Hakodate.

 • 1